-Where to stay in Bologna first time: Best areas
+Where to stay in Bologna: 6 Best areas

 Founded by the Etruscans, Bologna is the capital and largest city in the Emilia-Romagna region in northern Italy.
 It is only halfway between Florence and Milan, a 90 minutes train ride from Verona.